-While HTTPD is a software, it also runs in the background to process any server request.
-HTTPD with reference to Apache executes the process by creating threads or child processes to handle incoming requests.
+While HTTPD is software, it also runs in the background to process any server request.
+HTTPD, with reference to Apache, executes the process by creating threads or child processes to handle incoming requests.

-Or “Apache Tomcat”, is an open-source implementation of the Java Servlet and JavaServer Pages technologies which includes Java Expression Language and WebSocket.
-"Pure Java" or Java-ran code that serves as an environment for this tool; creating an “Easy” key factor impression to all who selected this.
-This is also called an “application server”, which means it delivers a dynamic content using Java technologies.
+Or “Apache Tomcat” is an open-source implementation of the Java Servlet and JavaServer Pages technologies, including Java Expression Language and WebSocket.
+"Pure Java" or Java-ran code that serves as an environment for this tool, creating an "Easy" key factor impression to all who selected this.
+This is also called an "application server," which means it delivers dynamic content using Java technologies.

-More information about this can be read on Tomcat Java article
+More information about this can be read in the Tomcat Java article.

 How to Restart a Service Manually in WHM

 Note: You should NEVER restart a service on a HostGator Shared or Reseller Server.